4 tips on how to pay for college

 If you aren't already, start putting away as much as you can for tuition costs.
 Even if your child is already a tween or teenager, it's not too late.
 Painful as it can be to save large sums, it will cost you less in the long run than borrowing, says Stack.
 To find out how much you'll need for your children's education, use this college savings calculator.

 You can make your savings go further by taking advantage of tax breaks on tuition savings with options such as 529 plans and Coverdell Education Savings Accounts (CESAs).

 CESAs, formerly known as education IRAs, are similar to 529s.
 Earnings in CESAs grow tax-free and qualified withdrawals are exempt from federal tax, and many times from state tax, too.
-CESAs are often attractive because you can use funds for private school tuition for grades K through 12 as well as for college.
+CESAs are often attractive because you can use funds for qualified education expenses K through 12 as well as for college.
 Income restrictions apply and contributions are limited to $2,000 a year, so many parents use these accounts in tandem with a 529.

 Be realistic about financial aid